A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Introduction

 Despite the overall successes of the truncated disc/hot inner flow geometry, developing fully quantitative models for all these spectral-timing features has proved difficult.
-On the spectral fitting alone, a complex continuum is not quite enough to make the truncated disc reflection models be the best statistical fit to the data (\citealt{Buisson_2019, Zdziarski_2021}).
+On the spectral fitting alone, a complex continuum is not quite enough to make the truncated disc reflection models be the best statistical fit to the data (\citealt{Buisson_2019, Zdziarski_2021b}).
 Similarly, it is difficult to fully model the power spectra and the lags as a function of both frequency and energy (\citealt{Rapisarda_2016, Mahmoud_2018a, Mahmoud_2019}).

-Here we use data from {\it NICER} and {\it NuSTAR} from the extremely bright recent outburst of MAXI J1820+070 in its low/hard state.
-This source is relatively nearby (distance $\sim 3.0\,\si{kpc}$; \citealt{Atri_2020}), and has only small interstellar absorption along its line of sight (galactic absorption $\sim 10 ^{21}\,\si{cm^{-2}}$; \citealt{Uttley_2018})) so the spectrum can be studied down to the softest energies. {\it NICER} can handle the high count rates required for fast timing studies better than any other current detector, so the combination of object and instrument gives the best data so far on the disc in this controversial state.
+Here we use {\it NICER} and {\it NuSTAR} data from the extremely bright recent outburst of MAXI J1820+070 (\citealt{Tucker_2018, Kawamuro_2018}) in its low/hard state.
+The inclination of the source has been measured as $66$--$81^\circ$ from the orbit (\citealt{Torres_2020}) and as $64 \pm 5^\circ$ from the jet (\citealt{Wood_2021}).
+The source is relatively nearby (distance $\sim 3.0\,\si{kpc}$; \citealt{Atri_2020}), and has only small interstellar absorption along its line of sight (galactic absorption $\sim 10 ^{21}\,\si{cm^{-2}}$; \citealt{Uttley_2018}) so the spectrum can be studied down to the softest energies. {\it NICER} can handle the high count rates required for fast timing studies better than any other current detector, so the combination of object and instrument gives the best data so far on the disc in this controversial state.